Skip top navigation

 The College of Education and Human Development (CEHD) termination from major procedures are as follows.

-1. The Office of Student and Academic Affairs (SAA) sends a termination eligibility notice to students via their Mason email and will include a contact person in their academic program unit and a deadline for submitting an exception request to the termination from major policy.
+1. The Office of Student and Academic Affairs (SAA) sends a termination eligibility notice to students via their George Mason email and will include a contact person in their academic program unit and a deadline for submitting an exception request to the termination from major policy.

 2. The student must submit the exception to policy request to their advisor or program office by the established deadline.
 The packet should include the following materials